Our Senior Public Health Nutrition Advisor, Alana McDonald, answers some frequently asked questions about vitamin D.

 Where can I buy a vitamin D supplement and how much does it cost?

-You can buy vitamin D supplements from some supermarkets and most pharmacies, and you may also be able to order online.
-Buying vitamin D supplements doesn’t need to be expensive.
+You can buy vitamin D supplements from some supermarkets and most pharmacies, and you may also be able to order online from reputable retailers.
 Prices may vary but you should be able to buy a three-month supply (90 tablets) for a few pounds.
+They don’t need to be branded supermarket and pharmacy own label products are also good options.

 Please contact your health visitor for more information.